Anjali4006/AysBookStore/AysBookStore/README.txt

 After so many errors finally managed to get desirable output......PS: I am happy :)
 Committed everything to github
 Taking a break now ....Completing another work will get back to this tonight !!!
 Cyaa<3

+Date: 2022-11-11  16:23pm
+Started part two of the assignment
+Added new migration with command - add-migration AddDefaultIdentityMigration with default project name Got errors as mentioned in the slides
+Changed the default project name to AysBooks1.DataAccess Run the same command and wwhooohoo!!
+MIgration successfull! (confetti in background...hihihi ;) 20221111212448_AddDefaultIdentityMigration - New migration file created in the migrations folder in Data.Access project Updated database with command - update-database in PM Successfull...without any errors
+Run the application ...everything is alright got the expected output without any errors END TIME : 16:35PM
+Committing everything to git hub